In Exercises 9–18, construct the histograms and answer the given ... | Channels for Pearson+

 Histogram

 A histogram is a graphical representation of the distribution of numerical data, where the data is divided into intervals (bins) and the frequency of data points within each interval is represented by the height of bars.
-It helps visualize the shape of the data distribution, making it easier to identify patterns such as central tendency, variability, and skewness.
+It helps visualize the shape, central tendency, and variability of the data, making it easier to identify patterns such as skewness or modality.

 Recommended video: